bhja/scylla/README.md

 # Running the code and sample input.

-A simple java code using DynamoDB API but utilizing the alternator feature of Scylla DB.
+Java code using DynamoDB API but utilizing the alternator feature of Scylla DB.

 Can be executed as a standalone node/as cluster.
 For a local executor set the developer mode to 1.
 Else set to 0 and execute the tests.